tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 BACKUP LOG FilegroupFull TO DISK = N'C:Program FilesMicrosoft SQL ServerMSSQL10_50.MSSQLSERVERMSSQLBackupFilegroupFull_tlog1.trn'
 ```

-I’ll add one more record to the table.
+I'll add one more record to the table.

 sql
 INSERT INTO Orders2011
 VALUES(400202, '2011/08/29')
 ```

-Then, I’ll do one more step that you may need to, depending on what scenario you are faced with.
+Then, I'll do one more step that you may need to, depending on what scenario you are faced with.
 I am going to back up the tail of the transaction log.

 sql
 BACKUP LOG FilegroupFull TO DISK = N'C:Program FilesMicrosoft SQL ServerMSSQL10_50.MSSQLSERVERMSSQLBackupFilegroupFull_tlogtail.trn'
 WITH NORECOVERY, NO_TRUNCATE;
 ```

-Now, let’s talk disaster.
+Now, let's talk disaster.
 You should have, and regularly test, a disaster recovery process.
 I will simulate a disaster by dropping the database.
 Then, I will begin the restore.

 The first RESTORE statement in a piecemeal restore, which is known as a _partial-restore sequence_, must include the PRIMARY filegroup.
 It also must include the option WITH PARTIAL.
 You can restore as many filegroups as you want in the first restore.
 This is when testing your backups regularly comes into play.
-You should know how large your filegroups are, and how long they will take to restore, and how many you can restore at one time, to meet your company’s disaster recovery business requirements.
+You should know how large your filegroups are, and how long they will take to restore, and how many you can restore at one time, to meet your company's disaster recovery business requirements.

-I’m going to begin with a restore of PRIMARY only.
+I'm going to begin with a restore of PRIMARY only.
 Because this database is in FULL recovery mode, I will need to restore the logs with every filegroup that is in read-write mode.

 sql
 RESTORE DATABASE FilegroupFull